Published: Apr 7, 2016Time to read: 6mins Category: Recruitment

 4 Ways to Change Your Candidate Sourcing Strategy

-Standard recruiting procedure has a hiring manager listing multiple “must-have” skills or qualities that a recruiter needs to find in any prospect for consideration.
+Standard recruiting procedure has a hiring manager listing multiple “must-have” skills or qualities that a recruiter must identify before a prospect can be considered as a potential candidate.
 Most are listed on the job description, and many hiring managers will supplement those with a few additional skills they really want to see in a candidate and deliver a larger list to the recruiter.
-Many times, the list of “must-haves” can be 10–15 uniquely specific skills or experiences.
+Many times, the list of “must-haves” can be 10 to 15 uniquely specific skills or experiences.

 Consider these four ways to change your candidate sourcing strategy and deliver results.

 In my former life as a recruiter, I was always impressed by the highest performing recruiters at my organization, the ones who finished in the top three every year for overall performance.
 They each had a quality that came from a combination of experience, confidence, and knowing their market cold.
 Each could speak with a hiring manager in candid terms and explain why the requirements they were asking for were preventing the hiring manager from speaking with some of the best candidates on the market.